tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 I know you're probably thinking this looks like a lot.
 It is!
 I want to start with a very robust and extensible system, so it's a breeze to add new packets later.

 Our packets contain the following:
-1. An **Action**, which is a symantic way of saying "I want this packet to be interpreted this way"!
+1. An **Action**, which is a semantic way of saying "I want this packet to be interpreted this way"!
 1. **Payloads**, which is a list of additional information associated with the packet.

 Here is a rundown of the above code, but you don't have to read it if you don't want to: